 Identifying all of your current hardware and software assets can require a lot of time and resources.
 Here are four key points that may ease the process:

-Taking note of all your software takes up a lot of time.
+Identifying all your software assets can take a lot of time.
 But, the time put into this process can have its advantages.
 IT Asset Managers have two ways of identifying software:

 Using application and software discovery tools: Asset managers can automate the application discovery process using a set of specialised tools.
 These tools scan through devices connected on the network and retrieve a list of installed applications.
 Details include operating systems and network applications.